gamtiq/frontend-tools/README.md

 ### CSS tool <a name="css-tool"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Change SVG Color](https://change-svg-color.edrini.xyz/) - converts Hex, Rgba, HSLA color to CSS filter.
 And the CSS filter could be used to change the SVG color.
+* [Keyframes](https://keyframes.app/) - a free bundle of tools to generate & live preview different CSS properties, plus some other web development tools.

 ### Linting, validation, checklist <a name="linting"></a> [&#x2191;&nbsp;&#x2191;&nbsp;&#x2191;](#toc)
 * [Front-End Checklist](https://frontendchecklist.io/) - an exhaustive list of all elements you need to have / to test before launching your site / HTML page to production.